What to Do if My Baby Will Only Sleep on Me?

 FAQs:

-If your baby only sleeps on you, take care not to push your baby’s wake windows (so they don’t end up overtired), create the optimal sleep environment, establish a consistent bedtime routine, use a swaddle (if appropriate) or a sleep sack, stay one step ahead of reflux and gradually diminish the amount of time you spend holding your baby so they are going into their crib or bassinet, sleepy but still awake.
+If your baby only sleeps on you, take care not to push your baby’s wake windows (so they don’t end up overtired), create the optimal sleep environment, establish a consistent bedtime routine, use a swaddle (if appropriate) or a sleep sack, stay one step ahead of reflux and gradually diminish the amount of time you spend holding your baby so they are going into their crib or bassinet, drowsy but awake.

 Thank you!
 Your submission has been received!